 The narrative centres on the journey of two friends and their spiritual guide on foot as they cross Australian landscapes – river country, an urban landscape, desert and the sea.
 The journey is one of discovering the land, growing an understanding and acknowledging how it challenges or provokes personal journeys.

-TPO’s award winning artistry in multi-media theatre for young people is combined with the work of acclaimed professional Aboriginal artists Lou Bennett (music), Delwyn Mannix (visual art), Deon Hastie and Anna Balducci (choreography), Sasha Zahra (dramaturgy) under the artistic direction of Come Out director Jason Cross and TPO director Davide Venturini.
+TPO’s award winning artistry in multi-media theatre for young people is combined with the work of acclaimed professional Aboriginal artists Lou Bennett (music), Delwyn Mannix (visual art), Deon Hastie and Anna Balducci (choreography), and an artistic team including Sasha Zahra (dramaturgy) under the artistic direction of Insite's Jason Cross and TPO Director Davide Venturini.

 Composer/Musician: Lou Bennett (Australia/ Yorta Yorta/Dja Dja Wurrung)